madmattp/PyASCII/README.md

 - **Custom Filters**: Apply various monochrome filters to the output.
 - **Multi-Processing**: Utilizes multiple CPU cores for faster video processing.

+## New: Simple GUI Version

+- **Simple GUI**: A new version of the script includes a basic Graphical User Interface (GUI) that simplifies the process of selecting files, adjusting settings, and executing the conversion.
+This GUI version is designed to be user-friendly, especially for those who prefer a visual interface over command-line operations.

+To use the GUI version, simply run the `PyASCII_GUI.py` script.
+The GUI allows you to:

+- Select an image or video file.
+- Set the desired resolution and filter options.
+- Start the ASCII conversion process with a single click.

 ## Requirements
 - Linux or Windows Operating System
 - Python >= 3.11